A New Boundary Condition on Reionization: Dependence on the Astrophysical Parameters

 So far we have discussed the cross-correlation with the SFRD, which is cleaner from a modeling perspective.
 While the SFRD is not directly observable, similar conclusions hold for the cross-correlation of $T_{21}$ with an SFRD tracer.
 Since galaxy surveys are highly biased and impractical at such high redshifts, we propose instead to use LIM maps, where SFRD is traced by line-intensity fluctuations related with star-formation processes~\cite{Bernal:2022jap}.

-In Fig.~\ref{fig:comparison}, we show an example in which the fiducial case (black line) is computed using an OIII map.
+In Fig.~\ref{fig:comparison}, we show an example in which the fiducial case (black line) is computed using a map of [OIII] at 5007\,\AA.
+We choose this line to build an analogy with Ref.~\cite{Moriwaki:2019dbg}; however, other lines could also be used, yielding similarly robust results at the theoretical level.
+A full analysis of detectability, however, depends on the specific instrument and LIM survey considered, as we discuss below.

 To evaluate $L(\vec{x},z)$ in Eq.~\eqref{eq:Inu}, we adopt the model of Ref.~\cite{yang2024newframeworkismemission}.
 The figure illustrates how $P(z)$ and the 21-cm global signal respond to variations in key astrophysical parameters.
-In particular, we consider $\epsilon_*$, the star formation efficiency; $L_{X,\rm SFR}$, the X-ray luminosity per unit SFR (in $\log_{10}$ units); and the escape fraction $f_{\rm esc}$ of ionizing photons into the IGM.
+In particular, we consider $\epsilon_*$, the star formation efficiency; $L_{X,\rm SFR}$, the X-ray luminosity per unit SFR (in $\log_{10}$ units); and the escape fraction $f_{\rm esc}$ of ionizing photons into the IGM; for each parameter, we adopt a very broad range that encompasses not only the fiducial values but also extreme regimes.
 These parameters enter the $T_{21}$ and $I_\nu$ computations as detailed in Refs.~\cite{Munoz:2023kkg,Cruz:2024fsv,Libanore:2025wtu}.

-Interestingly, across all scenarios but one, the peak of the Pearson coefficient retains information on the EoR onset.
-Variations in $\epsilon_*$ shift the Pearson coefficient along the $z$-axis, but the drop in its amplitude consistently occurs at $\bar{x}_{\rm HII}\sim 10\%$.
-This reflects the fact that $\epsilon_*$ affects both the 21-cm and OIII emissions, ensuring that our estimator remains robust under such changes.
+Interestingly, across all scenarios but one, the drop from the Pearson plateau retains information on the EoR onset.
+Variations in $\epsilon_*$ shift the Pearson coefficient along the $z$-axis, but the drop in its amplitude consistently occurs at $\bar{x}_{\rm HII}\lesssim 10\%$.
+This reflects the fact that $\epsilon_*$ affects both the 21-cm and [OIII] emissions, ensuring that our estimator remains robust under such changes.

+By contrast, $L_{X,\,\rm SFR}$ and $f_{\rm esc}$ influence only the evolution of $T_{21}$, and they are partially degenerate one with another as both can broaden (or narrow) the peak, extending (or shortening) the saturation plateau.
+This behavior reflects that $P(z)$ reaches saturation once the entire 21-cm map shows emission, $T_{21}>0$.